Prepare for your Visit to UC

 Compulsory Health Screening

 The University of Cincinnati requires that all students new to the University to have a health screening at University Health Services (UHS).
-The health screening will include a two-step Mantoux test to screen for tuberculosis (TB).
-Completion of the two-step Mantoux could require up to four (4) visits to UHS, which includes your initial health-screening visit.
+The health screening will include a test to screen for tuberculosis (TB).
+The charge for the initial blood test will be $85.
+Charges will be assessed to your university Bursar account.
 Based on your TB test results, a chest x-ray may be required and will be done at no charge to you.
 Chest x-rays from other countries cannot be accepted.
-Please consult the letter attached in your pre-arrival packed from UHS.
+Please consult the letter attached in your pre-arrival packet from UHS.
 It contains an immunization record sheet that needs to be completed and signed by a medical official.
 This is very important!
 Please read this letter!
-Failure to complete the immunization record could result in expensive vaccinations and you will be responsible for payment.
-Failure to complete the health screening upon arrival will result in notification to the Registrar’s office and possible cancellation of your classes for the subsequent quarter.
+Failure to complete the health screening upon arrival will result in notification to the Registrar’s office and possible cancellation of your classes for the subsequent semester.
 If your classes are cancelled, you will be in violation of your immigration status.

 If you are Currently in the U.S. on F-1 Status